rmontgomery1/cs310-gradle-hello-world/README.md

 `gradle clean build jacocoTestReport runrobot`

 ## Structure
-The directory structure that is assumed by Gradle (though it can be changed if you want) is as follows:
+The directory structure that is assumed by Gradle is:

     project root     (root directory of project, probably "gradle-hello-world")
                |